MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * Connect directly to HTTP/3 (QUIC transport) alternative endpoints {{?HTTP3=I-D.ietf-quic-http}}
-* Obtain the Encrypted ClientHello {{!ECH}} keys associated with an alternative endpoint
 * Support non-default TCP and UDP ports
 * Enable SRV-like benefits (e.g. apex delegation, as mentioned above) for HTTP, where SRV {{?SRV=RFC2782}} has not been widely adopted
 * Provide an HSTS-like indication {{?HSTS=RFC6797}} signaling that the "https" scheme should be used instead of "http" for all HTTP requests to this host and port (see
   {{hsts}}).
+* Enable the conveyance of Encrypted ClientHello {{ECH}} keys associated with an alternative endpoint.

 ## Overview of the SVCB RR